How much does it cost to go on a Mount Everest Base Camp Trek?Posted on November 5, 2018

 Likewise, the cost of Permits for the Everest Base Camp Trek– Sagarmatha National Park cost US$ 32 while a TIMS card costs US$ 20.
 If you are on ebc trek with an agency then the TIMS cost goes down to US$ 10.
 However, TIMS cards currently are not compulsory – due to the additional USD$ 20 Solukhumbu fee pay at Lukla.

 In addition, the cost of guide on the Everest Base Camp Trek is depended upon the high season and low season.
-Cost of trekking guide hire generally starts from US$ 20 to US$ 30 per day.
+The cost of trekking guide hire generally starts from US$ 20 to US$ 30 per day.
 Generally speaking the higher the cost of your local guide the better they should be.
 They’ll put safety first, have a good knowledge of the environment and over the decades of experience etc.

 Thus, these prices only apply to local guides.
 The cost of a guide-porter or porter-guide on the Everest Base Camp Trek usually cost $20 to 25 per day including their Insurance.
 If you find all this overwhelming ore difficult, do consider to book your trip with local trek agency.
 Take a review about ebc trekking in Tripadvisor and Trustpilot.